|Output File||File Size||Actions|

 Choose a conversion engine first.
 The default conversion engine is compiled from open-source codes.
 The exclusive conversion engine differs from conversion engine created by other companies.
 The third conversion engine uses the official Microsoft Office Excel software to perform conversion.
 When your Excel file is uploaded, Microsoft Excel software will be launched to open your Excel file and print it to PDF file.
 Try all three conversion engines if you are not sure which one is more suitable for your task.
 You can close "Settings" section by clicking the "X" on the right if you use default settings.

-You can drag multiple Excel files to the "Add Files" section.
-File extension name can be .xls, .xlsx, .xlsm, .xlsb, .xltx, .xltm, .xlt, .ods or .csv etc. Each file can be up to 40m.
+Drag multiple Excel files to the "Add Files" section.
+File extension name can be .xls, .xlsx, .xlsm, .xlsb, .xltx, .xltm, .xlt, .ods or .csv etc. Each Excel file size can be up to 40m.

 The batch conversion automatically starts when files are uploaded.
 Please be patient while files are uploading or converting.